nvukoje/99groupproject/Week13Log.md

       });

 This succesfully created the popups, but I now see that information of water quality is missing in the part of the map I zoomed into.

+Decided to input a query with the popups into the display to show active or inactive stations, and macronutrient levels that are hazardous, which are:

+Nitrates are dangerous when > 10 mg/L
+Phosphates are dangerous when > 10 mg/L
+Chlorides are dangerous when > 250 mg/L